The Dutch North Sea coast and its hinterland

 What you need for a mudflat walk

-• Do you go out alone into the mud, then you should definitely one Compass* take with you, you can orient yourself in case fog raises.
+- If you go out into the mudflats alone, you should definitely take a compass with you so you can orient yourself if fog sets in.

 If you purchase via a link marked *, we receive a commission, which we use to run this blog.